-Street resurfacing occurs annually and is funded through a combination of Powell Bill funding from the North Carolina Department of Transportation, General Obligation Bonds, and the General Fund.
+Street resurfacing occurs annually and is funded through a combination of Powell Bill funding from the North Carolina Department of Transportation, General Obligation Bonds, the General Fund, and PAYGO cash.
 Charlotte currently has more than 5,500 lane miles of streets.
 Streets are prioritized for resurfacing based on condition and schedule of prior paving.